What are common scenarios that lead to a dram shop case?

-- Drunk driver hurts themselves - When an intoxicated driver injures them self resulting in a first party claim.
+- Drunk driver hurts themselves - When an intoxicated driver injures them self, resulting in a first party claim.

-- Drunk drivers hurts others - When an intoxicated driver injures someone else resulting in a third party claim.
+- Drunk drivers hurts others - When an intoxicated driver injures someone else, resulting in a third party claim.

 - Minors served alcohol - When someone under the age of 18 is served alcohol and causes injury as a result.

-- Slip and fall accidents at a bar - When an intoxicated person is injured following a fall at a bar, restaurant, sports arena.
+- Slip and fall accidents at a bar - When an intoxicated person is injured following a fall at a bar, restaurant, or sports arena.